Survivor: Blood vs. Water: Casting

 Roberta "R.C."
 Saint-Amour from Philippines and her father, Craig, were originally cast and traveled to Palaui Island with the other castaways, but were pulled from the game the day before filming began due to Craig having high blood pressure.
 They were replaced by Candice Woodcock Cody from Cook Islands and Heroes vs. Villains, and her husband John.
 "Troyzan" Robertson from One World was initially cast with his brother Todd, however they were cut a week before filming.
 Robertson would later return for Survivor: Game Changers.
 Jim Rice from South Pacific was asked to compete with his wife, but neither of them were able to participate.

-According to interviews onRob has a Podcast, as part of their Talking with T-Bird program, Kelly Goldsmith (Africa) and her fiancé were contacted to be part of the season.
+According to interviews on Rob has a Podcast, as part of their Talking with T-Bird program, Kelly Goldsmith (Africa) and her fiancé were contacted to be part of the season.
 Judd Sergeant of Guatemala and his wife were also contacted to be part of this season, but his wife was not able to.
 Sean Rector of Marquesas was contacted as well.
 Marty Piombo of Nicaragua was contacted to play with either his wife or son, but was cut.
 Earl Cole from Fiji was also considered.
 Lex van den Berghe of Africa was approached to play with his son, however, he declined as he did not want to play against a family member.
 It was also revealed on Talking with T-Bird that Jerri Manthey of The Australian Outback, All-Stars, and Heroes vs. Villains and her sister were contacted to be part of the season.
-Roger Bingham (The Australian Outback) and his daughter were considered as contestants for this season.
+Rodger Bingham (The Australian Outback) and his daughter were considered as contestants for this season.
 Cristina Coria of Cook Islands was asked to return to compete alongside an actor she was dating at the time, but she couldn't participate after just having surgery on her neck and back.
 Ozzy Lusth of Cook Islands, Micronesia, and South Pacific was also contacted to return, and had submitted his sister to be his loved one pair.
-Lusth was ultimately not cast, but later returned on Game Changers.
+Lusth was ultimately not cast, but he later returned on Game Changers and Survivor 50: In the Hands of Fans.

 Contestants

 The cast consists of 10 pairs of loved ones, each composed of one new player and one returning player with varying relationships, including mother-daughter, spouses, fiancees, dating, brothers, and uncle-niece.
-The tribe names were Galang and Tadhana, which means "respect" and "destiny", respectively, in Tagalog.
-The merged tribe Kasama which means "to accompany" in Tagalog.
+The tribe names were Galang and Tadhana, which means "respect" and "destiny", respectively, in Filipino.
+The merged tribe was Kasama, which means "companion" in Filipino.
 Notable cast includes former NFL player Brad Culpepper, competing alongside his wife, Survivor: One World castaway Monica, and Big Brother 12 winner Hayden Moss, playing alongside his girlfriend Kat Edorsson, also from One World.
 Moss is the first former Big Brother contestant to appear on Survivor.
+The cast also contained two former Survivor winners, Tina Wesson and Aras Baskauskas.